ballerina-platform/module-ballerinax-googleapis.calendar/modules/listener/Module.md

 6. In a separate browser window or tab, visit [OAuth 2.0 playground](https://developers.google.com/oauthplayground), select the required Google Calendar scopes, and then click **Authorize APIs**.
 7. When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token and access token.

-**Add project configurations file**
+**Add configurations file**

-Add the project configuration file by creating a `Config.toml` file under the root path of the project structure.
+Add the configuration file by creating a `Config.toml` file under the root path of the project structure.
 This file should have following configurations.
 Add the tokens obtained in the previous step to the `Config.toml` file.

 ```
-[ballerinax.googleapis_calendar]
-accessToken = "<access_token>"
+port = "<port>"
 clientId = "<client_id">
 clientSecret = "<client_secret>"
 refreshToken = "<refresh_token>"
 refreshUrl = "<refresh_URL>"
 calendarId = "<calendar_id>"
 address = "<address>"
 ```

-## Setup listener
-* Call watchEvents remote method to enable channel
-* Start listener with the required parameters taken from watch response

 # **Samples**

+Samples are available at : https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/samples
+To run a sample, create a new TOML file with name `Config.toml` in the same directory as the `.bal` file with above-mentioned configurable values.

 ### Watch Channel